Funded by: Fundación Séneca (Science and Technology Agency of the Region of Murcia)

 Decentralized Aggregation

 In DFL, the aggregation process is distributed across the network.
-The mathematical formulation for decentralized aggregation can be expressed as:
+A common decentralized formulation can be expressed as:

 Convergence Analysis

-The convergence of DFL can be analyzed using the following inequality:
+The convergence of DFL can be analyzed using an inequality of the following form:

-Where: - $i$0 is the optimal solution - $i$1 is the strong convexity parameter - $i$2 is the variance of the stochastic gradients
+- is the variance of the stochastic gradients

 DFL Architecture and Components